Taekeiro/Portfolio/STLC/test_case_design.md

      - **Expected Result**: Access denied with an error message.

 3. **State Transition Testing**:
-     - **Test Case**: Reappearance of the modal on new sessions.
+     - **Test Case**: Reappearance of the modal in a new tab.
+     - **Steps**:
-     - **Steps**: Access the alcohol section, confirm age, log out, log back in.
+          - Access the alcohol section, confirm age.
+          - Open the alcohol section in a new browser tab.
-     - **Expected Result**: Modal reappears to verify age again.
+     - **Expected Result**: The age verification modal reappears in the new tab, requiring the user to re-enter their age

-**Automate?**: Automate the first two test cases as age validation is critical and repetitive.
+**Automate?**: Automate all test cases as age validation is critical and repetitive.

 ---